Skip to main content

 Thread Cabinet

-By chance, I found this vintage four-drawer silverware cabinet (in like-new condition) in an antiques warehouse near where I live.
+By chance, I found this vintage four-drawer silverware cabinet (in like-new condition) in an antiques warehouse not far from where I live.
 I thought that it could be re-purposed as a sewing thread cabinet so I bought it.
 I really love it!
 I didn't realize how many spools of thread I had until I started to organize them into one place.
 Not only can I see how many and what colors I have, I can see what colors I still need to add to my thread collection.
 So far, I have almost filled three of the four drawers.

 (My little treadle sewing machine music box is sitting on top of a small art quilt made by the late Karen Loprete.)